 Knocked-Out Tooth

-Especially as an adult, getting a tooth knocked out can be jarring.
-But it’s a case where you need to remain calm and collected for the best result.
 Depending on timing, the tooth may be viable to put back in your mouth.
-Retrieve the tooth if you can, and gently rinse off any dirt or debris without scrubbing.
-Put the tooth in a cup of saliva or milk to preserve it for as long as possible.
+Retrieve the tooth, if you can, and gently rinse off any dirt or debris without scrubbing.
+Put the tooth in a cup of saliva to preserve it for as long as possible.
 When you bring it to our office, we’ll examine it and determine if it can be returned to your mouth.

 Broken Tooth

 A small cosmetic chip off your tooth that you don’t even feel isn’t a dental emergency.
 That changes when a large chunk of your tooth breaks off.
-It may expose dental nerves, causing pain when those brush against food or your tongue.
+It may expose dental nerves, causing pain when they brush against food or your tongue.
 Depending on how the tooth broke off, there may also be sharp edges that can harm your tongue or other soft tissue.
 If you can, retrieve the portion of the tooth that broke off and bring it to your appointment.

 Broken Dental Restoration

 A dental restoration can be many things, including a dental crown, filling, or denture.
 When you break a restoration, try to collect the pieces to bring to your appointment.
-We’ll determine if we can repair the restoration or need to make a brand new one.
+We’ll determine if we can repair the restoration or if we need to make a brand new one.
 Don’t try to glue your restoration back together.
 You should also avoid putting the damaged restoration back in your mouth.

 Emergency Dentistry FAQs